Skip to content

 {data}/php/php-8.5/.yerd-version # the exact patch installed, e.g. "8.5.6"

-{data}/bin/php # symlink → the default version's CLI
+{data}/bin/php # the default-version CLI shim

 The dir is named for the major.minor (php-8.5); .yerd-version records the exact patch (8.5.6).
 Update checks read that marker to decide whether a newer patch exists.
 The daemon discovers installed versions by walking this directory and finding each sbin/php-fpm at startup.